 It also gives you one more page which can rank in Google for more keywords, which will pay off in organic traffic over the coming months and years.

-Every post builds on the past post in terms of incremental organic traffic.
-More posts simply means more traffic.
+Every post builds on the last post in terms of incremental organic traffic.
+More posts simply mean more traffic.
 If you post regularly and consistently you will be rewarded…as long as you don’t give up after 3 months of seeing no results (see point #1 above!)

 3. Your content is low quality